Monday, September 8, 2025

 4. Po-Eun

 Po-Eun is a fun one for students to learn because of how unique it is.
 While it's certainly inspired by Naihanchi, I think the connection is overstated.
-It uses the floor plan and a few movements from Naihanchi, but most of its movements do not appear in any of the three Naihanchi kata and the sets are completely different.
+It uses the floor plan and several movements from Naihanchi, but about half of its movements do not appear in any of the three Naihanchi kata and the sets are completely different.
 I would argue Po-Eun consists of five mini-patterns, a series of grapple defenses.

 5. Cheonkwon